 The silver market is on the move.
-In fact, it’s finally moving out ahead of other precious metals and showing some real leadership.
+It’s finally moving out ahead of other precious metals and showing some real leadership.

 After the panic selling of March briefly brought spot silver below $12/oz, prices have since surged by 50%.
-That’s an impressive move to take place within the span of just two months.
+That’s an impressive move to take place within just two months.

 The question for investors now is whether the recent rally in silver is fleeting or sustainable – whether it’s evidence of extreme market volatility that suggests more danger ahead or the first leg of a much larger bull market to come.